Luthaf/rascaline/docs/src/devdoc/how-to/profiling.rst

 =====================

 It can be interesting to know where a calculation is spending its time.
-To this end, rascaline includes self-profiling code that can record and display which part of the calculation takes time, and which function called long-running functions.
+To this end, featomic includes self-profiling code that can record and display which part of the calculation takes time, and which function called long-running functions.
 All the example should output something similar to the table below.